tomancaklab/playground/README.md

 This developer hopes that the workshop is useful.

-Happy birthday Sven
+Happy birthday SWen
-Happy birthday Sven
+Happy birthday SWen

+Suckers!

 =======